 The course runs for 8 weeks and includes lecture, simulated laboratory and clinical experience at area agencies.
 The Phlebotomy Technician course consists of over 80 hours of lectures and labs, held on weekends at Delta College and over 230 hours of clinical experience, for a minimum of 8 hours per day during daytime hours Monday thru Friday at various local agencies.

 Students must be available to participate in the clinical aspect of the program from 5:00a-5:00p; Monday-Friday, all exceptions and/or special requests for an off shift clinical (5p-5a) must be requested and approved prior to the start date of class.

 What kind of certification will I receive?

-After successfully completing the program, you will be eligible to sit for the National Certification Agency exam or the American Society of Clinical Pathology exam to become a certified phlebotomist.
+After successfully completing the program, you will be eligible to sit for the National Certification Agency exam or the American Society of Clinical Pathology exam to become a certified Phlebotomy Technician.
 A certificate is issued to those who successfully complete the theory and clinical portion of the course.
 The graduates will sit for a mock certification examination as part of the course.
 There are no excused absences from this course.